wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (b) _\[Deleted\]_

-### Rule 24 Receipt of the Record Copy by the International Bureau
+### Rule 24---Receipt of the Record Copy by the International Bureau

 ##### 24.1 _\[Deleted\]_